 How uHIT Works

-In The Minor Leagues
+In Minor League Baseball

 Mar 10, 2023

-Player A (Evan Mendoza)
+How uHIT Works for Player A (Evan Mendoza) in Minor League Baseball

 -

-2017 Season – Before using uHIT in A-Ball: Triple-Slash Line (BA/OBP,/SLG): .270/.286/.419; OPS: .705
+2017 Season before using uHIT in A-Ball: BA/OBP/SLG: .270/.286/.419; OPS: .705

 -

-2018 Season – While using uHIT at High-A-Ball: Triple-Slash Line (BA/OPB/SLG): .349/.394/.456; OPS: .850
+2018 Season while using uHIT at High-A-Ball: BA/OPB/SLG: .349/.394/.456; OPS: .850

 Evan saw a Triple-Slash Line increase of +79/+108/+37 points and an OPS increase of +145 points while using an early version of uHIT Custom’s Zone Recognition Training.
 He saw this gain despite moving up from A-Ball to High-A-Ball, where the pitching is harder to hit.